Solving the cohomological equation for locally hamiltonian flows, part II -- global obstructions: Introduction

 where we adopt the convention $\Gamma(0)=1$ and $\Gamma(-n)=1/(-1)^n n!$.
 For the real number $\mathfrak{o}(\mathfrak{C}^k_{\sigma,l})=\mathfrak{o}(\sigma,k)=\frac{k-(m_\sigma-2)}{m_\sigma}$, we call it the \emph{order} of $\mathfrak{C}^k_{\sigma,l}$.

+{\begin{remark} As shown in \cite{Fr-Ki2} (see the proof of Corollary~5.5 therein), the value of the functional $\mathfrak{C}^k_{\sigma,l}(f)$ can be read as the weight of a singularity of some function of one variable depending only on $f$ and the flow around $\sigma$.
+Hence, it does not depend on the choice of singular coordinates.
+Since every functional $\mathfrak{d}^k_{\sigma,j}$ is a linear combination of the functionals $\mathfrak{C}^k_{\sigma,l}$ (see \cite[Section~4.3]{Fr-Ki2}), its values also do not depend on the choice of singular coordinates. \end{remark}}

-In this paper, for a.e.\ locally Hamiltonian flow (satisfying the Full Filtration Diophantine Condition (\ref{FDC}) defined in Section~\ref{sec;FDC-RTC}), we define the third family of distributions $\mathfrak{F}_{\bar{t}}$ which have global nature and are smooth version of Forni's invariant distributions introduced in \cite{Fo1,Fo3}.
-We should emphasize that the definition of $\mathfrak{F}_{\bar{t}}$ (unlike Forni's approach) does not use tools from translational surface theory.
+In this paper, for a.e.\ locally Hamiltonian flow (satisfying the Full Filtration Diophantine Condition (\ref{FDC}), defined in Section~\ref{sec;FDC-RTC}), we define a third family of distributions $\mathfrak{F}_{\bar{t}}$. {These distributions have global nature} and are smooth analogues of Forni's invariant distributions introduced in \cite{Fo1,Fo3}.
+We should emphasize that the definition of $\mathfrak{F}_{\bar{t}}$, unlike Forni's approach, does not use translational surface tools.
 Such techniques cannot be used due to the existence of saddle loops.
-Our approach is based on the use of a (modified by us) correction operator invented by Marmi-Moussa-Yoccoz in \cite{Ma-Mo-Yo} (see also \cite{Ma-Mo-Yo2} and \cite{Ma-Yo}) in its simplest version and later extended in \cite{Fr-Ul} and \cite{Fr-Ki}.
+Our approach is based on a modification of correction operators invented by Marmi-Moussa-Yoccoz in \cite{Ma-Mo-Yo} (see also \cite{Ma-Mo-Yo2} and \cite{Ma-Yo}) in its simplest version and later extended in \cite{Fr-Ul} and \cite{Fr-Ki}.